adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 We can take a look at each of these in turn with the Azure App Service.
 These can be done with Postman easily.

+!!! info
-> The first request to a new Azure App Service will take some time, especially if the site has to set up the database.
+    The first request to a new Azure App Service will take some time, especially if the site has to set up the database.

 Let's start with a basic Query operation: